tri47/tri47.github.io/_posts/2023-05-15-northstar-metric-and-cohort-analysis.md

 This allows you to separate two distinct groups of users and optimize your onboarding and re-engagement experience.

-What I like about this is that each metric also acts as a guardrail metric for the other.
-If you implement a new user guide button, does it improve **New User Engagement** while annoying old users and driving down **Pre-renewal Engagement**?
+Each metric also acts as a guardrail metric for the other.
+If you implement a pop-up user tutorial, does it improve **New User Engagement** while annoying old users and driving down **Pre-renewal Engagement**?

-In some companies, there might be two Product Teams looking after these two experiences, and it makes sense that they would try to optimise a different metric while ensuring the other is not impacted.
+In some companies, there might be two Product Teams looking after these two experiences, and it makes sense that they would try to optimise a different metric while ensuring that the other is not impacted.

 This is currently my preferred approach.
-There is no information overload while eliminating the problems of mixing different user groups.
-But, check back with me in a year, I might have changed my mind then!
+But check back with me in a year, I might have changed my mind then!

 #### Overall Approach: Holistic Business Views

-From my experience, it is very important that a Product team understands and tracks several metrics which together provide a holistic business view.
+From my experience, a Product team really should understands and tracks several metrics which together provide a holistic business view.

+The topic warrants a separate post, but I will briefly outline my thoughts here.

 There are three types of Metrics that a Product team should always pay attention to, regardless of what their current OKR's might be:

-- **Growth Metrics**: this is especially important during the early stage of your product.
+- **Growth Metrics**: this is especially crucial during the early stage of your product.
 You may sacrifice Retention Rate and User Engagement as long as your User Growth outpaces your Attrition.
 - **Retention Metrics**: this becomes more important later as your growth slows down and your product becomes more mature.
 - **Engagement Metrics**: this is mostly what we talked about in this article.
 Engagement is a good leading indicator for Retention.
-It's also something the Product team can better optimize.

-Examining these in tandem gives you a more complete picture of your revenue source, leak (via churn), and a leading indicator (engagement) of future performance.
+Examining these in tandem gives you a more complete picture of your revenue source, leak (via churn), and a leading indicator (engagement) of future performance (growth and retention).

 #### Beyond Cohort: Other Confounding Factors

-So far we mainly talked about the difference in behaviour between groups of users who joined at different points in time, but it's certainly not the only possible delineation.
+So far we mainly talked about the difference in behaviour between users of different tenures, but it's certainly not the only delineation.

 For example, due to a recent expansion, you start to have more users from a certain country, but these users have a higher engagement rate than your normal user base.

 This leads to a higher **Engaged Users %** number since the expansion, and can make us mistakingly attribute the positive change to something else.

-Unfortunately, there are many ways this can happen, and it's very hard to split the users across all possible delineations.
+Unfortunately, it's very hard to split the users across all possible delineations.

 The good news is as long as the demographics of your users are relatively stable, most of the time you only need to care about user age on the platform.

 #### Final Remarks

-While the idea of a ratio-based North Star metric has helped tech companies identify and track meaningful success metrics, a fundamental understanding of basic analysis techniques like Cohort Analysis is still important.
+While the idea of a ratio-based North Star metric has helped tech companies identify and track meaningful success metrics, a fundamental understanding of basic analysis techniques like Cohort Analysis is still paramount.

 I advocate for a more holistic approach where each team, in addition to optimising their dedicated Product Metric, should always keep an eye on the company's Growth and Retention metric, both as guardrail metrics and as auxiliary goals they try to improve.